 Your Cloud Provider Checklist

 Whatever choices you make, you’ll likely end up slicing and dicing your estate and appointing a variety of cloud vendors and providers.
 Knowing precisely what to expect from your cloud provider avoids muddy waters – and potentially ugly surprises, later.
-Do your due diligence; check the small print, and never assume everything (e.g. backups) is included.
+Do your due diligence; check the small print, and never assume everything, such as backups, is included.

 1. Roles and responsibilities of all parties and the demarcation lines between you and your cloud provider.